CenturyLinkCloud/PublicKB/Marketplace/Providers/provider-onboarding-checklist.md

 **Create CenturyLink Cloud Account (Responsible Party: Provider)**

+* If your company already has a CenturyLink Cloud (CLC) account please provide the Marketplace representative that you are working with your account alias.
+If you do not know how to find your alias, instructions are outlined [here](././determine-control-portal-alias.md).

-* The account can be created from [here](https://www.ctl.io/free-trial/).
+* If your company does NOT have a CenturyLink Cloud account, a free account can be created [here](https://www.ctl.io/free-trial/).

 * There is no cost associated with creating or maintaining your account.

 * You will immediately receive a $500 credit.

-* Additionally, as part of the Ecosystem program, you will receive an additional $2,000/month stipend for the creation & maintenance of your solution on CenturyLink Cloud.
+* Additionally, as part of the Marketplace Provider program, you will receive an additional $2,000/month stipend for the creation & maintenance of your solution on CenturyLink Cloud.

 * You will be emailed your username & password for CenturyLink Cloud.
 You must login into the CenturyLink Cloud Portal to change your password.

 **Provider Portal Access (Responsible Party: Provider)**

-* Once you have created your CenturyLink Cloud account, you will also have access to the Provider Portal (https://provider-portal.ctl.io).
+* Once you have created your CenturyLink Cloud account provide the Marketplace representative that you are working with your (CLC) account alias.
+They will then create your Provider Portal account.
+You will then be able to access the [Provider Portal](https://provider-portal.ctl.io).

 * There is training material located within the provider portal.